Lydia02/summative-2_Negpod_5/README.md

 ## Conclusion
-Registration System is command-line tool for managing student records efficiently.
-It simp

  ALU Student Registration System is a versatile command-line tool that streamlines the management of student records for the Bachelor of Software Engineering programat ALU.
 With a range of powerful features, it provides an efficient and organized solution for handling student information